 Ransomware The story: How a nuisance became a global threat

-To πρώτο ransomware που έχει καταγραφεί, ήταν το 1989 με το AIDS Trojan. Ήταν επίσης γνωστό και σαν PS Cyborg. Ο βιολόγος Joseph L. Popp από το Harvard, φέρεται να έστειλε 20,000 μολυσμένες δισκέτες με τίτλο “AIDS Information – Introductory Diskettes” στους συμμετέχοντες στο συνέδριο World Health Organization's AIDS .
+To πρώτο ransomware που έχει καταγραφεί, ήταν το 1989 με το Trojan. Ήταν επίσης γνωστό και σαν PS Cyborg. Ο βιολόγος L. Popp από το Harvard, φέρεται να έστειλε 20,000 μολυσμένες δισκέτες με τίτλο “AIDS Information – Introductory Diskettes” στους συμμετέχοντες στο συνέδριο World Health Organization’s AIDS conference.

-Ransomware has been around for over a decade, but in recent years it has become a real problem.
-In his early days, the victims were mostly home users, who made an "unlucky" click on a fake attachment that came with an email.
+Ransomware has been around for more than a decade, but in recent years it has become real .
+In its early days, the victims were mostly home users who "accidentally" clicked on a fake attachment that came with an email message.

-Soon after, they would find their computer locked, along with their files and family photos.
-However, in the last couple of years, the focus has shifted to businesses, which have more computers, more for and of course deeper pockets to pay the ransom.
+They found him soon after them locked away, along with their files and family photos.
+However, over the past couple of years, the targeting has shifted to businesses, which have more computers, more data to encrypt and, of course, deeper pockets to pay the ransom.

-But now that the National Cyber Security Center in the UK has described the WannaCry attack as "global coordinated ransomware attack”In thousands of private and public organizations in dozens of countries, we can understand that the ransomware took a step - below.
+But now that the UK's National Center for Cyber Security has described it WannaCry like “global coordinated ransomware attack”In thousands of private and public organizations in dozens of countries, we can understand that the ransomware took a step - below.
 It has become a threat to nations and not just individuals and businesses.

-What makes the ransomware so effective is that it targets what's really important: the data.
-Whether it's wedding photos or company invoices, malicious software may lack finesse, but it encrypts everything it can find.
+What makes ransomware so effective is that it targets what's really important: data.
+Whether it's wedding photos, or invoices for one s, the software may lack sophistication, but it encrypts anything it can find.

 Of course none of them expected the immediate confirmation of their speeches that came true with WannaCry's global assault last week.